ibm-cloud-docs/power-iaas/set-full-linux.md

 Ensure that the following requirements are met when you create a Cloud connection: Create a Cloud connection with the following parameters:

--	Ensure that you set up a Cloud connection between the {{site.data.keyword.powerSys_notm}} instance and the IBM Cloud Classic infrastructure by using a private network.
+-	Ensure that you set up a Cloud connection between the {{site.data.keyword.powerSysFull}} instance and the IBM Cloud Classic infrastructure by using a private network.
--	The {{site.data.keyword.powerSys_notm}}s in each region and zone must have its own cloud connection.
+-	The {{site.data.keyword.powerSys_notm}} in each region and zone must have its own cloud connection.
 - You have the details of this private network for further configuration.

 For more information about creating a Cloud connection, see [Managing Cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections).